 Skip to main content

-Build one focused agent that does one thing well.What to build:
+Build one agent that solves one task without tools.

 from afk.agents import Agent